-Proven Course Redesign is focused on CSU “Lead” faculty sharing their designs of their course where they have accrued evidence of the strategies’ success for improving student learning.
+Proven Course Redesign is focused on CSU “Lead” faculty sharing the designs of their course and the evidence they have accrued regarding impact on student success.
 “Adopting” faculty across the CSU then choose to adopt and adapt that proven strategy to their own courses.
-These faculty begin with a Summer Institute on Course Redesign with Technology and then continue through an academic-year professional learning community to discuss and evaluate course redesign successes and lessons learned.
+These faculty begin with a Summer Institute on Course Redesign with Technology and then continue through an academic-year Professional Learning Community to discuss and evaluate course redesign successes and lessons learned.
 These proven courses that have documented improved student retention, engagement, and success have included such strategies as flipped classrooms, online homework, virtual labs, flipped-blended course designs, Supplemental Instruction, adaptive learning, and other technology-enhanced delivery methods.

 Faculty Discipline Leads, 2015-2016